Judge keeps ex-cop’s 20-year sentence for killing Black man

 Slager had appealed his sentence, saying his lawyer never told him about a plea offer from prosecutors that could have cut years off his eventual prison term for shooting Scott five times in the back.

-But federal Judge Richard Gergel wrote in his ruling Monday that he believed Slager’s lawyer Andy Savage, who said in court papers as Savage pleaded guilty in 2017 that he told his client about every plea offer.
+But federal Judge Richard Gergel wrote in his ruling Monday that he believed Slager’s lawyer Andy Savage, who said in 2017 court papers that he told his client about every plea offer.
 Slager testified during a hearing last week he didn’t know about the initial deal from prosecutors.

 Slager’s 20-year sentence was one of the longest in recent memory for a police officer for an on-duty killing.

-Note: This story has been corrected in the third paragraph to show that it was Slager who pleaded guilty in 2017 in the case.